NiceneNerd/BCML/docs/README.md

 The load order can be changed simply by dragging and dropping mods in the mod list.
 By default, mods are sorted from *highest* to *lowest* priority, i.e. mods on the top of the list override mods beneath them.
 However, since some people prefer the reverse convention (used, for example, by Nexus Mod Manager), you can toggle the mod display order in BCML by clicking the arrow above the mod list.

 If you change the load order, you will need to click the "Apply Sort" button for BCML to process and merge any relevant changes.

+*Load Order Tips*
+* In general, complex mods should take priority over simple ones.
+For example, as I am writing this, Crafting Project is probably the most complex mod in use.
+It should therefore take very high priority.
+* In general, if one mod changes the appearance of an actor and the other changes its behavior or other parameters, the skin should take priority.
+* Any time a mod doesn't appear to work, you can try changing its place in your load order to fix it.

 **Uninstalling Mods**